ruizhang-ai/EA_for_KG/README.md

 |   |   ├── seed_40.ttl     --> (The seed entity alignment with the ratio of 40%)
 |   |   ├── seed_50.ttl     --> (The seed entity alignment with the ratio of 50%)
 |   |   └── wd.ttl          --> (The subset of Wikidata KG)
-|   └── DY-NB               --> (The DY-NB dataset.
+|   └── DY-NB/              --> (The DY-NB dataset.
 It contains a KG-pair of DBpedia and YAGO)
 |   |   ├── dbp_yago.ttl    --> (The subset of DBpedia KG)
 |   |   ├── mapping_yago    --> (The known entity alignment as testing data)
 |   |   ├── seed_10.ttl     --> (The seed entity alignment with the ratio of 10%)